launchschool/Trello-Exercises/README.md

   - URL changes to "/cards/:id"
   - Board is still shown in the background

-To display the Card Modal you can just render it on page, along with the Board and the provided CSS will handle everything else.
+You already have the CardModal component.

+To get the card from the server you can use `API.getCard()` method and pass `cardId` to it.
+You just need to import `API` from the `ApiClient.js` file in `lib` folder.

+To update the state with the fetched card, you can use `GET_CARD` action, to which you need to pass `card` property as a payload.
+The reducer is defined in `reducers` folder, `reducer.js` file.

-_Important_ - When you refresh the page at "/cards/:id" both Board and Card Modal should still be visible
+_Important_ - When you refresh the page at "/cards/:id" both Board and Card Modal should still be visible.
+List title, on line `15` in the CardModal should be dynamic.

 # Challenge 2